Updated: January 9, 2023 - 10 min read

 Goal: What do you want?

-I already mentioned that the first opportunity you provide for your APM should be aligned to their strengths.
+I already mentioned that the first opportunity you provide for your APM should be aligned with their strengths.
 The more opportunities you give after that, the more you should try to align those also with your mentee’s goals and find opportunities that push them out of their comfort zone.
 You can identify these opportunities for growth by talking directly to them, by getting feedback from their formal managers (in case that is not you) or by evaluating which growth competencies your mentee is weak in.

 Reality: Where are we now?